Galileo88/Galileos-Planet-Pack/README.md

 * Added isles for KSP 1.4 launch sites (Larkes and Woomerang)
 * Prevent these launch sites from appearing on Gael in GPP Scondary
 * Added KK launch sites for testing ~~Duna~~ Niven rovers
 * GPP no longer indiscriminately deletes/unloads planets and planet packs that have loaded before itself.
-It specifically deletes only the stock bodies so planet packs such as Extrasolar, any pack by Gameslinx, and even GEP, will remain loaded without having to perform MM voodoo
+It specifically deletes only the stock bodies so planet packs such as After Kerbin, Before Kerbin, Extrasolar, and even GEP, will remain loaded without having to perform MM voodoo
 * Accommodations for new features in GEP 1.0
 * Updated EVE configs for GPP + OPM installations
 * Minor fixes to Gael in GPP Secondary